jenna-tb-ekwealor/meep_lab/content/post/2024-05-03-cose2024/index.md

 ---
-title: College of Science and Engineering (COSE) Student Showcase 2024
+title: College of Science and Engineering Student Project Showcase 2024
 date: 2024-05-03
 summary: Ashley won 3rd place in the Environment category of the SFSU College of Science and Engineering 2024 Student Project Showcase!
 ---